1. Why do I need approval to alter the exterior of my house and property?

 19. When are the Resident Architecture Committee (RAC) meetings?

-The RAC meets every first and third Thursday of each month at 7:30pm in the Smithy Tack Room at The Other Barn.
-Residents wishing to attend may sign in beginning at 7:00pm on the night of the meeting.
+The RAC meets the first and third Thursday of each month at 7:00 p.m. online.
 Applications will be reviewed in the order in which residents sign in.

 20. What happens if my application is disapproved?